montanablood27/team-open/lisa.md

 Lisa is continuing to earn monthly revenue from the digital version of her book, and is working on releasing the print version of *Zero Sum Game*.
 She's also editing the second and third books in her series, with planned release dates in 2015.
 Her long-term business plan is to complete the series, in which every new release will add to her sales traction and build upon her existing audience.
 The CC factor on her novel is quickly drawing curiosity from readers.

 "What I have noticed is that people are very interested in Creative Commons when I talk about my book.
 I'm getting asked to talk about my Creative Commons decision a lot, and that's been great for me as an author.
-I've also already been contacted by several Creative Commons-oriented sales channels who want to feature my book."
+I've also already been contacted by several Creative Commons--oriented sales channels who want to feature my book."

 Lisa is creating the world she wants to live in, and she hopes more authors and creators will consider Creative Commons licensing for themselves.
 Yet, the fear of the unknown often holds creators back.